nitya-desaraju/the-last-ascent/README.md

 ## How to Play

 Use arrow keys or 'A' and 'D' keys to move.
 Press 'SPACE' to jump between wires.
 Don't let the battery run out.
+Click 'P' to pause and resume.

 ## Work in Progress